danegraphics/One-Look-GMTK2019/README.md

 # One Look
 A small game I made in about 24 hours for the GTMK 2019 game jam!

-You're a small cube of green goo that needs to get the key and get to the end, however, you only get a single glance at the room before you have to navigate it.
+You play as a small cube of green goo that needs to get the key and get to the end, however, you only get a single glance at the room before you have to navigate it.

 ## Design
 Everything was hand written and designed completely from scratch.